engliacan/MLO-Study-Buddy-Flashcards/README.md

 - **Column B** — Answer
 - **Column C** — Day of the week (Monday through Friday)

 Users can tap the refresh button in the app to pull the latest cards.
+The app also checks for updates automatically — if the flashcards have changed since the last download, an "Update Available" banner will appear on the home screen.